-Abed Ebrahimi (PhD)1, Fatemeh Ghodrati (PhD)^{2}
+Abed Ebrahimi (PhD)1, Fatemeh Ghodrati (PhD)2

-1 Lecturer, Department of Operating Room, Faculty of Para Medicine, Bushehr University of Medical Sciences, Bushehr, Iran 2 Assistant Professor, Department of Islamic Jurisprudence and Law , Hazrat-e- Masoumeh University.
+- Lecturer, Department of Operating Room, Faculty of Para Medicine, Bushehr University of Medical Sciences, Bushehr, Iran - 2 Assistant Professor, Department of Islamic Jurisprudence and Law, Hazrat-e- Masoumeh University.
 Qom, Iran

+ARTICLE INFO

+Article type: Original article

+Article History: Received: 11-Feb-2023 Accepted: 22-Aug-2023

+Kev words: Surrogate Mother Assisted Reproduction Techniques Infertility Islamic Scholar's Fatwa

+ABSTRACT

-ARTICLE INFO ABSTRACT Article type: Original article Background & aim: The surrogacy is a desirable reproductive technology for family formation, which faces disagreements in the ethics community, and Islamic jurists.
-The aimed to compare surrogacy laws in Asian Islamic countries.
+Background & aim: The surrogacy is a desirable reproductive technology for family formation, which faces disagreements in the ethics community, and Islamic jurists.
+This study aimed to compare surrogacy laws in Asian Islamic countries.

 Methods: This narrative review employed the method described by Cronin (2008).
-Persian and English articles indexed in databases of Scopus, Cochrane, PubMed, Science Direct, Medline, and Google search engine, Magiran, SID, Iranmedex related to surrogacy as well as related legal cases in 13 Asian Muslim countries between 1987 and 2022, and Islamic scholars' fatwa were searched using the keywords of "surrogacy, surrogate uterus, surrogate mother, assisted reproductive techniques, third party reproduction, infertility, law, jurisprudence, ethics and Islam".
-Results: The studies included in the review were 28 of 63 articles, three categories applicable in Asian Islamic countries.
-1. Countries where performing any surrogacy procedures is illegal and haram (Indonesia, Malaysia, Pakistan, and Turkey).
-2. Surrogacy is legal according to the condition's regulations.
-Of the country (Iran, Afghanistan, Bangladesh, Tajikistan and Kyrgyzstan).
-3. No Lack of any specific laws (surrogacy is not explicitly allowed, but it is not approved in the civil law.
-Conclusion: Various surrogate laws in different countries require comprehensive guidelines for infertile couples and donors, including jurisprudential and advisory legal aspects, drafting contracts, and reviewing and resolving legal ambiguities in this field helps to create a better culture and more efficiency of surrogacy.
-Article History: Received: 11-Feb-2023 Accepted: 22-Aug-2023 Key words: Surrogate Mother Assisted Reproduction Techniques Infertility Islamic Scholar's Fatwa
+Persian and English articles indexed in databases of Scopus, Cochrane, PubMed, Science Direct, Medline, and Google search engine, as well as Iranian data bases of Magiran, SID, Iranmedex related were searched between 1987 and 2022.
+Related legal cases in 13 Asian Muslim countries, and Islamic scholars' fatwa were also searched.
+The keywords included "surrogacy, surrogate uterus, surrogate mother, assisted reproductive techniques, third party reproduction, infertility, law, jurisprudence, ethics and Islam".

+Results: Out of 63 articles, 28 studies included in the review.
+The results showed that there are three groups of countries including 1) Countries where performing any surrogacy procedures is illegal and haram including Indonesia, Malaysia, Pakistan, and Turkey 2) countries in which surrogacy is legal according to the regulations of the country like Iran, Afghanistan, Bangladesh, Tajikistan and Kyrgyzstan) and 3) countries that have no specific laws i e. surrogacy is not explicitly allowed, but it is not prohibited either such as Uzbekistan, Azerbaijan, Brunei and Turkmenistan.

+Conclusion: Various surrogacy laws in different countries require comprehensive guidelines for infertile couples and donors, including jurisprudential and advisory legal aspects.
+Drafting contracts, and reviewing and resolving legal ambiguities in this field helps to create a better culture and more efficiency of surrogacy.